Andrea Nakayama, Guest

 The ideal time to take your morning elixir is before breakfast (on an empty stomach) but you can also drink it during or after your meal.
 For an extra digestive boost, drink up before all your meals, especially when there’s a lot of protein on your plate!
 Remember, we’re flexing your digestive muscle here.

-If you feel a warming or slight burning sensation in the stomach (that’s just below your left ribs not near your belly button!) that’s a sign that your stomach is acidic enough and you can back down to a smaller amount or skip it altogether.
+If you feel a warming or slightly burning sensation in the stomach (that’s just below your left ribs not near your belly button!) that’s a sign that your stomach is acidic enough and you can back down to a smaller amount or skip it altogether.

-Add ACV and freshly-squeezed lemon juice to soups, dressings and smoothies for a tasty digestive boost.
+Add ACV and freshly-squeezed lemon juice to soups, dressings, and smoothies for a tasty digestive boost.
 Check out a favorite Replenish smoothie, the lemon low-glycemic smoothie for inspiration.

 A note of caution: if you have esophageal inflammation due to the GERD, you likely do need to boost stomach acid but it may cause pain or burning when you begin because the acid is against the inflamed tissue.
 Try starting by mixing water with aloe vera juice (1 – 2 Tbsp) for a few weeks to ease the inflammation before bringing in the ACV or lemon juice.